xqiu35/Simple_Graphic_Engine/README.md

 Description:<br/>

-All include files and lib files are contained in Deps file. <br/>
+All include files and lib files are contained in Deps folder. <br/>

 Source code are present in glPractice file <br/>